Smoothness Errors in Dynamics Models and How to Avoid Them: Experiments

 For MeshPDE, our metrics include normalized root mean squared error (NRMSE), symmetric mean absolute percentage error (SMAPE), and Rayleigh quotient errors aggregated over all time-steps.
 In particular, the Rayleigh error (RE) is given by:

-Further details on these metrics are provided in \cref{sec:eval_details} and we compare RE with more global smoothness metrics in \cref{sec:cf}.
-We supplement these metrics with qualitative diagnostic figures in \cref{sec:diagnostics} and videos in the supplementary material, showing in particular that Rayleigh errors are consistent with visual assessments of smoothness.
+Further details on these metrics are provided in \cref{sec:eval_details} and we compare RE with more multiscale and local smoothness metrics in \cref{sec:cf} and \cref{sec:local}.
+We supplement these metrics with qualitative diagnostic figures in \cref{sec:diagnostics} and with videos on our \href{https://github.com/EdwardBerman/rayleigh_analysis/tree/main/sup_mat}{GitHub repository}, showing in particular that Rayleigh errors are consistent with visual assessments of smoothness.
 For WB$2$, we report the root mean squared error (RMSE) and the anomaly correlation coefficient (ACC), both latitude weighted as recommended by the benchmark authors.
 RMSE measures forecast accuracy, while ACC is the Pearson correlation coefficient between forecast anomalies and ground-truth anomalies relative to a climatological baseline.
 Precise definitions are provided in \cref{sec:wb_deets}.

 \paragraph{Results.}

 Our main result is that our \ours{} model outperforms all baselines at solving highly diffusive PDEs and captures the true smoothness while remaining competitive across all other tasks.
 On MeshPDE, as shown in \cref{tab:IRE}, \ours{} performs particularly well on heat modeling, where it achieves the lowest NRMSE, SMAPE, and RE.
 On heat, \ours{} matches the true smoothness almost exactly at every timestep, as seen in \cref{fig:rq_rollout}, illustrating that \ours{} is best at capturing the underlying differential structure of the PDE solution.
 The convergence and smoothness errors reported by our metrics also agree visually with our qualitative diagnostics in \cref{fig:salesman} and in \cref{sec:diagnostics}.